IsraelBO17/user-auth_org/README.md

 + NB: user id and email must be unique
   `{
       "userId": "string" // must be unique
-      "firstName": "string", // must not be null "lastName": "string" // must not be null "email": "string" // must be unique and must not be null "password": "string" // must not be null
+      "firstName": "string" // must not be null "lastName": "string" // must not be null "email": "string" // must be unique and must not be null "password": "string" // must not be null